meeshkan/property-based-testing-introduction/README.md

 Some lingering questions we have:
 - Why weren't you using property-based testing before?
 - After reading through this guide, would you be willing to try?
-- Would you be interested in seeing another article expanding on the topic?
+- Are you interested in seeing another article expanding on the topic?